ethereum/EIPs/EIPS/eip-hard-gas-target.md

 This EIP is backward compatible.

 ## Security Considerations
-Rapid changes to the gas limit will likely be more difficult to execute, which could be problematic if an urgent situation arise that required changing the gas limitt.
+Rapid changes to the gas limit will likely be more difficult to execute, which could be problematic if an urgent situation arise that required changing the gas limit.

 ## Copyright